hunt3041/ZTM_AI/GPU-Support.md

 This can be done using the command: `docker run --gpus all -it -v $PWD:/working -w /working tensorflow/tensorflow:latest-gpu bash`

 Now you can access your working directory within the docker container.
 All files should be saved to the working directory when docker container is exited.

+**Note:** See tensorflow-bootcamp repo or dogvision README's for more on running dockerfiles.